Matthew Whitaker Denies Interfering In Russia Probe, Refuses To Disclose White House Conversations

-Acting Attorney General Matthew Whitaker has denied claims that he is attempting to interfere with Special Counsel Robert Mueller’s investigation into Russian election collusion.
+Acting Attorney General Matthew Whitaker has denied claims that he is attempting to interfere with special counsel Robert Mueller’s investigation into Russian election collusion.
 As USA Today reports, Whitaker made this denial on Friday during his hearing before the House Judiciary Committee.

 “I have not interfered in any way with the special counsel’s investigation,” he said.

 Whitaker stepped into the role of acting attorney general last year after Jeff Sessions’ resignation.
 Sessions and Trump had clashed over his decision to recuse himself from overseeing the Russia probe.
-Sessions endorsed Trump in 2016 during his presidential campaign and there is a Department of Justice rule which states that their officials cannot investigate campaigns that they participated in.
-Despite Trump’s obvious displeasure, Sessions stuck to his decision until the president asked him to resign.
+Sessions endorsed Trump in 2016 during his presidential campaign, and there is a Department of Justice rule which states that their officials cannot investigate campaigns that they participated in.
+Despite Trump’s obvious displeasure, Sessions stuck to his decision until the president allegedly asked him to resign.

 Whitaker’s past statements about the Mueller investigation have led to speculation that he could use his new position to undermine it.

-In a 2017 op-ed for CNN, he wrote that the probe was encroaching on a “red line” by expanding it’s scope to Donald Trump’s finances.
+In a 2017 op-ed for CNN, he wrote that the probe was encroaching on a “red line” by expanding its scope to Donald Trump’s finances.

 “This information is deeply concerning to me,” he wrote.
 “It does not take a lawyer or even a former federal prosecutor like myself to conclude that investigating Donald Trump’s finances or his family’s finances falls completely outside of the realm of his 2016 campaign and allegations that the campaign coordinated with the Russian government or anyone else.”